GazzaJ/CI-MS4-RefereE-pay/README.md

 ___

 #### **Structure**
-The structure of RefereE-Pay is user dependent with user roles dictating what each group can achieve:
+The structure of RefereE-Pay is consistent irrespective of user, however functionality is compartmentalised with user roles dictating what each group can achieve:
-  - **Anonymous Users** can view the fixture list, Clubs and Teams only.
+  - **Anonymous Users** can view the Fixture list, Clubs and Teams only.
 They do not have access to the match details, nor can they access the payment system.
-  - **Registered Users** have the functionality as anonymous users with the addition of viewing match details, but cannot access the kit bag or complete any transactions.
+  - **Registered Users** have the same functionality as anonymous users with the addition of being able to view match details, but they cannot communicate with match officials access the kit bag or complete any transactions.
   - **Registered Coaches** are able to view the Fixtures, Clubs and Teams as well as the individual Match Details.
-They have the ability to add their teams HOME games to the kit bag and to complete payment.
-Home team coaches are also able to add messages to the fixture to communicate with the Match Official
+They have the ability to add their team's HOME games to the kit bag and to complete payments.
+Home team coaches are also able to add messages to the fixture to communicate with the Match Official.
-  - **Match Officials** - have the same viewing capabilities as Coaches but obviously cannot pay the required match fees.
-They can add their travel expenses and send in app messages to the Home team Coach
+  - **Match Officials** - have the same viewing capabilities as Coaches but obviously cannot pay any match fees.
+They can add their travel expenses and send in-app messages to the Home team Coach.
-  - **SuperUsers** - have full and unrestricted access to all functionality
+  - **SuperUsers** - have full and unrestricted access to all functionality, and can if required act as a proxy for a Coach or Match Official.
+Superusers also have tha ability to Create, edit and Delete Clubs, Matches and Teams.
+Crucially they are the ones who assign the **full name**, the **role** and where applicable the **team** to registered users to allow them to act as Coach or Referee.

-The app is constructed from **19** distinct pages which are accessed through the main and mobile navbars.
+This functionality is achieved via **19** distinct pages which are accessed through the main and mobile navbars.

 The workflow for RefereE-Pay is quite complex, but I have attempted to capture it below:
 ![Workflow](https://github.com/GazzaJ/CI-MS4-RefereE-pay/blob/master/ReadMe_Images/referee-pay-flow.jpg "Website workflow")